GeniusV/omni-dependency-plugin/README.md

 - multi-to-multi dependency setup.
 - Projects and tasks can depend on each other.
 - Noninvasive, will not modify the original task.
 Only two extra tags required.
+- Convenient navigation links recorded in note to check remaining actions need to complete.

 ## Install
 Open `dependency-setup.omnijs` with omnifocus.